-In this post I want to show you how to create a simple contact form using Angular 2 and ASP.net MVC 6, the most recent releases of both technologies.
+In this post I want to show you how to create a simple contact form using Angular which can be used with any modern API.

 These days everything needs to be secure.
 Because, let’s face it, you don’t want a hacker to crawl around in your data.

 One way to be secure is to encrypt your data so only you, or whoever you want, can decrypt and read it.
 In this post I want to show you how this can be done by using a certificate.